RobToombs/StockProject/backend/DB_Instructions.md

     More info on the `alpine` image here: https://hub.docker.com/_/alpine

 6. Create a container to run our Postgres DB:\
+NOTE: I may screw up the username/password here to better fit our docker images, reference it against the application.yml/docker-compost.yml if things aren't working

     `docker create -p 5432:5432 --name postgres -e POSTGRES_PASSWORD=admin --volumes-from PostgresData postgres`

     This does a few things:\